All Episodes

 And I like the way people are thinking about this.

-This is an interesting way to think about it because it illustrates that people are not going to sit here and take it anymore, that they're really are fed up and more energized about this than ever before.
+This is an interesting way to think about it because it illustrates that people are not going to sit here and take it anymore, that they really are fed up and more energized about this than ever before.

-There is going to have folks, I can't tell you what it's going to be.
+There is going to have, folks, I can't tell you what it's going to be.

-I don't know, I don't know how, but people are going to rebel over this.
+I don't know how, but people are going to rebel over this.

-Limbaugh urges rebellion against Obama two days before Christmas.
+AP headline number five, Limbaugh urges rebellion against Obama two days before Christmas.

 All right, thanks much for the phone call, folks.

-Brief time out, and uh we'll come back and close it out as we traditionally do.
+And we'll come back and close it out as we traditionally do.

-Manheim Steamroller and the Silent Night.
+Mannheim Steamroller and Silent Knight.

 Be back right after this.